video

 These pages contain a detailed image of the dump.

-To generate language to use as personification, you first must decide which non-human objects, so the nouns, you want to describe as human.
+To generate language to use as personification, you first must decide which non-human objects, so the nouns you want to describe as human.

 Again, there should be nouns that you will include in your description.

-So this time, instead of adjectives to describe each noun, you'll generate verbs to say what that noun is doing in the scene.
+So this time, instead of adjectives to describe each noun, you'll generate verbs to say what's that noun he's doing in the scene?
+And remember, those verbs should be things that a human might do.

 So look closely at pages three and four.